musaib88/Assignment-dashboard/README.md

 use cd  koinx-app-vite

 use npm install : to install depenedences

 then run npn dev

+#PRODUCTION
+for production you may face issues with router to resolve add vercel.json file  for versal deployment  and netlify.toml for netlify deployment same as added in repo

 for changing coin simply change coin name at end.